techyugadi/rxsse/README.md

 standard reactive stream methods, eg. map, filter, flatMap, zip, window, scan, and so on.

-For usage, please browse through the sample programs in the sample directory.
+For usage, please browse through the sample programs in the `sample` directory.

-To run a sample program, edit the pom.xml if necessary, adding the appropriate class name withh a main method.
+To run a sample program, edit the `pom.xml` if necessary, adding the appropriate class name with a main method.
 Then run:

 `mvn exec:java`